 Understand Dew Point and Absolute Moisture, The Right Side of the Psych Chart

-Let’s first state the obvious.
-Most techs are intimidated by Psychrometric charts and Mollier diagrams, we JUST ARE.
-While there are some pretty complicated formulas that back up these diagrams, using them isn’t a big of a deal once you understand the different elements and then focus on one at a time.
+Let's first state the obvious.
+Most techs are intimidated by psychrometric charts and Mollier diagrams.
+We JUST ARE.
+While there are some pretty complicated formulas that back up these diagrams, using them isn't that big of a deal once you understand the different elements and then focus on one at a time.

 BUT WHY DO YOU CARE?

-While some of the elements on the chart are represented by curved or slanted lines, dew point temperature and humidity ratio / absolute moisture content are just straight lines horizontally across the chart.
+While some of the elements on the chart are represented by curved or slanted lines, dew point temperature and humidity ratio/absolute moisture content values are just straight lines horizontally across the chart.

-So if we focus on a 65°F(18.33°C) dew point on the right side of the chart you will notice it crosses over 92 grains (there are 7000 grains of moisture per lb) of moisture line and then goes all the way across until it intersects with the curved 100% humidity line on the left side.
-This shows us that at a 65°F(18.33°C) dew point the air always contains 92 grains of moisture per lb..
+So, if we focus on a 65°F (18.33°C) dew point on the right side of the chart, you will notice that it crosses over 92 grains (there are 7000 grains of moisture per lb) of moisture line and then goes all the way across until it intersects with the curved 100% humidity line on the left side.
+That shows us that at a 65°F (18.33°C) dew point, the air always contains 92 grains of moisture per lb.
 ALWAYS.

-This also shows us that when the air is at 100% relative humidity the dew point, wet bulb and dry bulb temperatures are ALL THE SAME.
+It also shows us that when the air is at 100% relative humidity, the dew point, wet bulb, and dry bulb temperatures are ALL THE SAME.

-Let’s say we have 75°F(23.88°C) dry bulb air at 50% relative humidity.
-We would simply draw a line up from the bottom at 75°F23.88°C) until we hit the curved 50% line.
-Then go right (or left) until you bump into the the grains of moisture and then the dew point scale.
+Let's say we have 75°F (23.88°C) dry bulb air at 50% relative humidity.
+We would simply draw a line up from the bottom at 75°F (23.88°C) until we hit the curved 50% line.
+Then, go right (or left) until you bump into the grains of moisture and then the dew point scale.
 Now you know at what temperature that same air mass will start to condense water.

-So we can see that this if this 75°F(23.88°C) dry bulb 50% relative humidity mass of air comes in contact with a surface that is 55.5°F(13.05°C) or less, it will begin to condense water.
-We also know that this air stream contains 65 grains of moisture per lb of air.
+So. we can see that if this 75°F (23.88°C) dry bulb and 50% relative humidity mass of air comes in contact with a surface that is 55.5°F (13.05°C) or less, it will begin to condense water.
+We also know that this airstream contains 65 grains of moisture per lb of air.